 Also, you MUST check out my guide to Oktoberfest for non-beer drinkers.
 It’s got all the popular non-alcoholic options they serve at Oktoberfest in Munich like the Coke/orange soda drink, apple juice spritzers, and so much more.

-How to drink your Oktoberfest party beer?
+How to drink beer at your Oktoberfest party

 Of course there are proper ways to drink the beer at your Oktoberfest party.
 Beer-drinking etiquette, brought to you by the same folks responsible for beer purity laws.
 You’re welcome.